Orders over $20 ship free within the US! Due to Covid-19 safety guidelines, shipments may be delayed.

 On this recent trip, you saw kids from the area surrounding Jagna.
 How did that experience differ from your first trip?

 On my first trip in 2017, I exclusively saw children who attended Jagna Central Elementary School, where Philos runs a permanent dental clinic.
-The children from the surrounding schools that I saw in February this year had never seen a dental professional in their life.
+The children from the surrounding schools that I saw in February 2019 had never seen a dental professional in their life.

 The differences between the two groups were night and day.
 All of the kids I saw this time were suffering from rampant tooth decay.
 The pain made it hard to eat and left them in tears.
 It was heartbreaking.
 The first morning we were there, one hundred children ages 6 to 12 were lined up to have their decayed teeth pulled.
 I felt like the Grim Reaper.